KxSystems/docs/docs/basics/syntax.md

 Bracket pairs with nothing between them also have meaning; `m[]` selects all items of a list `m` and `f[]` evaluates the no-argument function `f`.

-!!! tip

-    The similarity of index and argument notation is not accidental.
+!!! tip "The similarity of index and argument notation is not accidental."

 ## Conditional evaluation and control statements